BlueberryRobotics/TennisSimulation4D/README.md

 - Trajectory evaluation
 - Result generation
 - Evolutionary self-play

+### IterativeSimulation

+Simulations are generation based, and each new generation is based on the previous generation, and a file called the reference file is loaded into memory to guide the selection of trajectories to be simulated during each generation.
+A new reference file is created at the completion of each new generation and the reference file is smaller version that combines multiple shots with the same "context" into a single row with accumulating statistics.

+Generation size is configurable, but the default is 5 million points.
+A point tends to average about 5 shots which results in an approximate total of 25 million shots each of which is a row in the generation file.

+The generation files accumulate in the IterativeSimulation folder, which also contains scripts for analyzing the results.

 ### TrajectoryGenerator
 - Generates the library of physically accurate trajectories used by the simulation